There is no such thing as a nervous breakdown. This is why I didn’t have one.

-I screamed, and felt it was wonderful and horrible to scream; it was fitting and it was completely correct to scream.
+I screamed, and felt it was wonderful and horrible to scream; it was fitting and completely correct to scream.
 I was outside my body, watching it scream.

 Finally, I stopped screaming when the light turned green.

-I kept driving, and tears and snot ran down my face.
+I kept driving, and tears and snot running down my face.

 I called to my daughter in the back seat, “I’m so sorry, I’m so sorry!
 I’m so sorry!” but she was insensible and had been.
 Afterward she didn’t remember being taken to the car.
 She didn’t remember my screaming.
 She didn’t remember this last trip to the hospital.
 And that was what this was–the screaming trip that was also the last trip she would ever make to the hospital.

 What person could possibly handle all this, and such a fragile child, with limited help, and not scream at some point?
 I screamed so loudly that my throat burned and my eyes felt that they might pop out of my head.

 Later, it would be almost 12 hours before anyone at the hospital could get an IV into our daughter, because her veins had collapsed and there was not a vein to be gotten.
 The Medivac people had to come down to get a vein, because they had a former U.S. Army medic on their helicopter and he was expert at it.
 I was terrified that she would die while waiting for an IV, die apart from her people who loved her, die in an ugly, sterile place with cinderblock walls painted gray.

 Why, in this day and age, are there still cinderblock walls painted gray?